-‘Bold And The Beautiful’ Spoilers For Monday, January 18: Bill Stuns ”Y&R’s Summer With Gym-Honed Physique
+'Bold And The Beautiful' Spoilers For Monday, January 18: Bill Stuns 'Y&R's Summer With Gym-Honed Physique

 The soap opera crossover has Summer visiting Los Angeles to promote JCV.
-She meets up with Wyatt Spencer (Darin Brooks) who likes her pitch and decides to introduce her to his dad, according to the daily spoilers.
-As seen in the video below, Summer also wants to do a little digging on the personal front and get the scoop on Sally Spectra (Courtney Hope).
+She meets up with Wyatt Spencer (Darin Brooks), who likes her pitch and decides to introduce her to his dad, according to the daily spoilers.
+Summer also wants to do a little digging on the personal front and get the scoop on Sally Spectra (Courtney Hope).

 Summer knows that Spencer Publications could take the company to the next level and wants to have a meeting with Bill.
 She knows that the media tycoon has a reputation for turning everything he touches into gold.
 Right now, JCV needs all the publicity that they can get and she wants to partner with them.

-Wyatt buys into her pitch and agrees to set up a meeting with his father.
-Since Bill’s schedule is always full, he has to find a creative way to get them to meet.
+Wyatt buys into her pitch and agrees to set up a meeting for her with his father.
+Since Bill's schedule is always full, he has to find a creative way to get them to meet.

-Los Angeles just got even more restless! ????
-Ready to see what happens next?
-Don't miss #BoldandBeautiful's 2 week crossover with @YandR_CBS starting this week on @CBS and @CBSAllAccess. pic.twitter.com/4UYAlbHKgA

 The Newman heiress takes the plunge and tells Bill why she thinks JCV would benefit from working with Spencer Publications.
 Their brand really needs a boost and she knows that Bill can work his magic on their company.